-Forgiveness is an act of human grace that calms our soul and reminds us of God’s forgiveness and faithfulness to us, especially when we grieve at the holidays.
+Forgiveness is an act of human grace that calms our soul and reminds us of God’s forgiveness and faithfulness to us.
 Forgiveness honors the memory of the one we grieve and hold dear.
-Forgiveness moves us toward reconciliation and joy.
-Forgiveness is the better part of love because it is the essence of Emmanuel, God with us, God present to us.
-Forgive, receive the presence of God, live forward.
+Forgiveness moves us toward reconciliation.
+Forgiveness is the better part of love.